bredele/unix-philosophy/slides.md

 # Introduction

 <br>
-The unix philosophy is some kind of early meditation about how to design system with clean interfaces.
+<div class="center">The unix philosophy is some kind of early meditation about how to design system with clean interfaces. </div>

 -- image